Danticipation/Chakrai/replit.md

-# TraI - AI Companion Project
+# TraI - Mental Wellness & Therapy Application

 ## Overview
-TraI is an AI companion web application featuring voice interaction, daily content, and personality modes.
-The project has experienced unauthorized modifications that need to be carefully managed going forward.
+TraI is a professional mental wellness and therapy application designed for people in need of therapeutic support.
+The interface features a calming, thoughtful design with soothing pastel colors (#ADD8E6 soft blue, #98FB98 pale green, #E6E6FA gentle lavender) to create a welcoming, professional environment for mental health support.
+The application includes voice interaction, daily affirmations, therapeutic personality modes, and wellness goal tracking.

 ## User Preferences
 - **No unauthorized changes**: All modifications must be explicitly approved before implementation